 - Evacuation Policy & Procedure: (PDF)

 Personal Care Attendant

 Students who wish to bring, or use a Personal Care Attendant in the residential environment at UNCW must meet the requirements of the UNCW Personal Care Attendant Policy.

-Students who wish to bring, use, and/or train a service animal must meet the requirements of the UNCW Service Animal Policy.
+Students who wish to bring, use, and/or train a service animal must meet the requirements of UNCW's Service Animal Policies.